skyboyer/backend/README.md

 Test exercise for PHP Developer position
 You can launch the project with 'docker-compose up' command.
+All url are accessible at localhost/index.php/<url>

 Initial task: